alaafmasoud-create/Metal-Scratch-detector/README.md

 # Metal Surface Scratch Detector

 A starter project for industrial visual inspection using **Python + OpenCV + Streamlit**.

-This repository is designed as a practical first step toward surface defect detection on metallic parts.
+The repository is designed as a practical first step toward surface defect detection on metallic parts.
-The app works **out of the box** with a classical computer-vision pipeline and is structured so it can be upgraded into a deep-learning model.
+The app works with a classical computer-vision pipeline and is structured so it can be upgraded into a deep-learning model.

 ---